About Heart Rhythm

 Dr. Gregory S. Harris is a board-certified Clinical Cardiac Electrophysiologist with extensive expertise in arrhythmia management, device implantation, and cardiovascular research.
 He currently serves as an Electrophysiologist and Director of Research at Heart Rhythm Associates in Greenville, North Carolina, a position he has held since July 2019.

-Dr. Harris earned his Bachelor of Science in Exercise and Sport Science from East Carolina University, followed by a Master of Science in Exercise Physiology from Appalachian State University, where his thesis explored the effects of resistance exercise on recovery blood pressure and heart rate.
+Dr. Harris earned his Bachelor of Science in Exercise and Sport Science from East Carolina University, followed by a Master of Science in Exercise Physiology from Appalachian State University.
 He obtained his Doctor of Philosophy in Physiology from East Carolina University, with a dissertation on the role of urotensin II in the pathophysiology of congestive heart failure.
 After a postdoctoral fellowship in Molecular and Cellular Physiology at the University of North Carolina at Chapel Hill, he completed his Doctor of Medicine at East Carolina University.
-His postgraduate training included an internal medicine residency and cardiology fellowship at East Carolina University, followed by an electrophysiology fellowship at the University of North Carolina at Chapel Hill.